ColdPorridge/notebook/docs/MLSys/Basic_summary.md

     * For less idle time caused by bubble, need to increase the number of micro-batch $m$ or decrease the number of devices $p$

-- **Tensor Parallelism**: Partitioning same layer/operator into multiple Parts without data dependencies, execute simultaneously
+- **Tensor Parallelism**: Partitioning same layer/operator into multiple Parts, execute simultaneously

     * Communication Volumn(all-reduce): $8 \times batch\_size \times 𝑠eq\_len \times hidden\_size \times \frac{t - 1}{t}$ per layer per GPU for each batch, where $t$ is the number of GPUs.